GridOPTICS/GridPACK/python/README.md

 ### GridPACK

-GridPACK, `feature/hadrec` branch, must be built and *installed* as *shared* libraries.
+GridPACK must be built and *installed* as *shared* libraries.
 This requires that any GridPACK dependencies (e.g. PETSc, Global Arrays, Boost) also be built as shared libraries.

 ## Build and Test